KxSystems/rkdb/README.md

 ## Want to contribute?
-- Prepare qserver to be published to CRAN
+- Prepare rkdb to be published to CRAN
 - Pass R objects directly to execute
 - Any open issues or documentation improvements